Updated: January 2018

 The Slovak Mining Museum: Hours from April-June open Tuesday-Sunday from 9:00am-5:00pm.
 From July-August open Monday from 12:00pm-5:00pm and Tuesday-Sunday from 9:00am-6:00pm.
 From September-October open Tuesday-Sunday from 9:00am-5:00pm.
 Tours are generally available on the hour during peak season and only available at 9:00, 12:00 and 15:00 in the office season.
 Cost for admission is €5.00 for adults.
 The museum is 1.5km from the town center on Jozefa Karola Hella road.
 Website: http://www.muzeumbs.sk

-Accommodations: Check the current prices on lodging in Banska Stiavnica here.
+Banska Stiavnica Hotels: Check the current prices on lodging in Banska Stiavnica here.
 See below for more information on where we stayed.

 The Seven Wonders of Banska Stiavnica